-" She was just beginning to string words together into sentences, had determined that pink was definitely not her favorite color, and asked (demanded, actually) why all the "girl stuff" was pink and the "boy stuff" was blue.
+Teaching Young Children About Bias, Diversity, and Social Justice.
+When my daughter was three years old, I taught her the word "stereotype. " She was just beginning to string words together into sentences, had determined that pink was definitely not her favorite color, and asked (demanded, actually) why all the "girl stuff" was pink and the "boy stuff" was blue.
 Because there's no three-year-old version for a word describing why colors are gendered in our society, I figured that planting the seed might yield fruit soon enough.
 And somewhat surprisingly, I was correct.
 Who's Different and What's Fair As a society and within our educational institutions, discussions about bias, diversity, discrimination, and social justice tend to happen in middle and high schools.

 However, young children have a keen awareness of and passion for fairness.
 Racial identity and attitudes begin to develop in children at a young age.
 The good news is that bias can be unlearned or reversed if we're exposed to diversity in a positive way.
 5 Elementary Strategies 1.
 2. 3.
 4. 5.
 Energy and Calm: Brain Breaks and Focused-Attention Practices.
 When presented with new material, standards, and complicated topics, we need to be focused and calm as we approach our assignments.
 We can use brain breaks and focused-attention practices to positively impact our emotional states and learning.
 They refocus our neural circuitry with either stimulating or quieting practices that generate increased activity in the prefrontal cortex, where problem solving and emotional regulation occur.